mvaganov/CmdLineAsteroids/notes.md

 There are content headings that start with double hash tags.
 These will not be spoken, they are to assist navigating the document during editing.
 They might become marks in the video's timeline after the video is recorded.

-Identify where the script content is repetetive.
+Identify where the script content is repetitive.

 Identify if there is a conceptual gap that should be explained with more detail or better analogy.